 Engaging these perspectives symbiotically, her research centers the professional work experiences of teachers and school support staff as they impact valued student outcomes - with a focus on social, cognitive, and psychological explanations for teacher effectiveness in underresourced schools serving students from low-income and other minoritized cultural communities.
 She is passionate about her vision for our nation's public schools, colleges, and universities as open systems within which teachers and administrators as professionals will benefit from strategic human resource management planning tools designed specifically for use in schools serving vulnerable student populations.

 Tiffany earned her Bachelor of Science in Foreign Service degree at Georgetown University, where she majored in Culture and Politics and developed her first research project as an Honors Symposium student within the Department of Psychology.
-She received her Master of Arts in Social-Organizational Psychology degree from Teachers College, Columbia University, where she also earned an Advanced Certificate in Cooperation and Conflict Resolution Studies from the Morton Deutsch International Center for Cooperation and Conflict Resolution.
-Tiffany is currently pursuing her doctoral studies in the Culture, Institutions, and Society concentration strand at the Graduate School of Education.
+She earned her Master of Arts in Social-Organizational Psychology degree from Teachers College, Columbia University, where she also earned an Advanced Certificate in Cooperation and Conflict Resolution Studies from the Morton Deutsch International Center for Cooperation and Conflict Resolution.
+She also holds a Master of Education degree in Education Policy and Management from the Harvard Graduate School of Education (HGSE).
+Tiffany is currently pursuing her doctoral studies in the Culture, Institutions, and Society concentration strand at HGSE.